A graph discretization of the Laplace-Beltrami operator: Preliminaries

 Replacing the above integral by the sum from \eqref{26.7.7} essentially replaces the integration over the ball by integration over the union of the sets $V_i$ (see Definition~\ref{d:vol-approx}) such that the respective points $x_i$ belong to the ball.
 One easily sees that the error term introduced by this change is controlled by $\ep/\rho^2$.
 (This estimate can be improved by introducing edge weights as in Remark~\ref{r:edge-weights}).
 It follows that the discrete Laplacian of a smooth function approaches its ordinary Laplacian as $\rho+\ep/\rho^2\to 0$.

 This observation is important for motivation of our definitions, but we do not use it in the proofs.
-Our arguments are based on the discrete Dirichlet energy and the minimax principle, these tools provide better estimates.
+Our arguments are based on the discrete Dirichlet energy and the minimax principle which provide better estimates.